-As the team at Camp Carpenter prepares to open our doors for the 86th season, we are excited to make fun and adventure come to life for our youth.
-We hope you will work with us to help make camp an opportunity for as many youths as possible.
-Please feel free to reach out if there's anything we can do to help or if you have any questions or concerns going into the summer.
+As we prepare to open our doors for another season, we are eager to bring fun and adventure to life for our youth.
+We encourage you to work with us to make camp a possibility for as many youths as possible.
+If you have any questions or concerns, please do not hesitate to contact us.
+We are here to help.

-See you soon!
+See you soon, "Under the Big Top!"